poolifier/poolifier/README.md

   If `killBehavior` is set to `KillBehaviors.SOFT` your tasks have no timeout and your workers will not be terminated until your task is completed.
   Default: `60000`

-- `killBehavior` (optional) - Dictates if your async unit (worker/process) will be deleted in case that a task is active on it.
+- `killBehavior` (optional) - Dictates if your worker will be deleted in case that a task is active on it.
   **KillBehaviors.SOFT**: If `currentTime - lastActiveTime` is greater than `maxInactiveTime` but a task is still executing or queued, then the worker **won't** be deleted.
   **KillBehaviors.HARD**: If `currentTime - lastActiveTime` is greater than `maxInactiveTime` but a task is still executing or queued, then the worker will be deleted.
   This option only apply to the newly created workers.